QUT-Motorsport/QUTMS_ConfigApp/README.md

 - and [conda](https://docs.conda.io/en/latest/miniconda.html) (if installing on windows, selecting `ADD TO PATH (not recommended)` during the installation is actually recommended by us.
 Although it can cause issues, it makes everything else easier.)

+<a name="windows-install-bundle"></a>

+### Windows Install bundle

+A bundle of everything you need to get started on windows is downloadable from [Callum Hays' Google Drive Here](https://drive.google.com/open?id=1zfqokZkqXZxnlcENICYbVcJj3-7xquXT)

+If you are using the university computers to develop, we recommend saving the installers for these programs on your network `H:\` drive so that you can quickly install them between sessions like so:

 ![example of installers folder on H drive](/wiki/qut_tips_installers.PNG)

 Notice the `qev3-config-app.tar.gz` in that folder?
 Installation can take a while,